I want to do a Transumbilical (TUBA) Breast augmentation. Can use you TUBA procedure to put the implants under the muscle?

 Umbilical Breast Augmentation Great Method in Experienced Hands

 Yes, you can place saline implants with an umbilcal approach under the muscle.
 And yes, the placement can be done accurately.
 The vase majority of doctors who claim that you cannot have accurate placement have not even done one breast augmentation with the umbilcal technique.
 So of course if you don't have experience it would be difficult.
 All the methods are good for placing breast implants including umbilical and trans- axillary.
 But if your doctor gives you a million reasons why the areola is better or the crease that probably means he/ she prefers to do it that way.
 So if you go to that doctor that is the way you should do it.
 Going with the umbilcal technique does not void the warranty.

 TUBA's attraction is no scar on the breasts.
 But a bad augmentation looks worse than no scar!

-It should be clear from my colleagues' comments that TUBA is fraught with potential problems that usually occur more frequently than with other incision choices.
-I know well-trained, experienced, board-certified plastic surgeons who do this operation (TUBA), and do it well.
-But just because it is possible does not mean it is the best!
-The surgeons who do this operation can show you many patient photos that will impress you, making you think that perhaps this is indeed a good choice.
-I can do the same with the other incision choices.
+But most plastic surgeons can do the same (lots of great photos) with the other incision choices.
 But if you asked for the complication rate, re-operation rate, or satisfaction rate for several hundred consecutive patients of each technique, TUBA will have higher dissatisfaction, complications, and re-operations, in my humble opinion, than the other three incision choices.

 Yes to Subpectoral